PowerShell/vscode-powershell/docs/encoding.md

 ### Scripts

-Scripts on the file system may need re-encoding to your new chosen encoding.
+Scripts already on the file system may need to be re-encoded to your new chosen encoding.
 To do this with VSCode, you can open the file and [save it again with the new encoding](https://stackoverflow.com/a/40365121).

 If you need to re-encode multiple files, [this PowerShell snippet on StackOverflow may help](https://stackoverflow.com/a/1681610).